chopicalqui/SmartFileHunter/README.md

 # Smart File Hunter

-Smart File Hunter's (SFH) objective is the efficient identification of files, which contain potential sensitive information like passwords, private keys, virtual machines, etc. Thereby, SFH supports searching the following sources:
+Smart File Hunter's (SFH) objective is the efficient identification of files, which contain potential sensitive information like passwords or private keys to escalate privileges within a network.
+Thereby, SFH supports searching the following sources:
  - File Transfer Protocol (FTP) services
  - Network File System (NFS) services
  - Samba Message Block (SMB) network shares
- - Local directories
+ - Local file system

 ![](media/intro.gif)

 In addition, it provides a review platform, which allows the analysis and classification of the identified files into relevant and irrelevant.
-Finally, for reporting purposes, the identified relevant files can be exported into a CSV or Microsoft Excel file.
+Finally, for reporting purposes, the identified relevant files can be exported into a CSV or Microsoft Excel file, which shall aid in the efficient reporting of identified files.
 The process is documented in the following figure:

 ![SFH process](media/overview.png "SFH's collection, review, and reporting process.")